aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to FLATOPC via .NET" h2=".NET API to Render MSG to FLATOPC on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add MSG to FLATOPC conversion features to your applications.
+To make this process easier, you can use the file format manipulation APIs from Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of features for manipulating various file formats.

+The first step in the conversion process is to convert the MSG file format to HTML.
+This can be done using Aspose.Email for .NET.
+Aspose.Email for .NET is a powerful API that allows you to easily convert MSG files to HTML.
+It also provides a wide range of features for manipulating email messages, such as creating, reading, and editing emails.

+Once the MSG file has been converted to HTML, you can use Aspose.Words for .NET to render the HTML to FLATOPC.
+Aspose.Words for .NET is a powerful API that provides a wide range of features for manipulating documents, such as creating, reading, and editing documents.
+It also provides features for converting documents from one format to another, such as HTML to FLATOPC.

-If you are a .NET developer looking to add MSG to FLATOPC conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to FLATOPC.
+By using Aspose.Total for .NET, you can easily add MSG to FLATOPC conversion features to your applications.
+Aspose.Email for .NET can be used to convert MSG files to HTML, and Aspose.Words for .NET can be used to render the HTML to FLATOPC.
+With these APIs, you can quickly and easily add MSG to FLATOPC conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}